 - if you are employed in the area

 - you have close family in the area

 - other special circumstances

-We will talk to you about your circumstances.
+We'll talk to you about your circumstances.
 This will help us to understand your situation and any support and help you may need.
-We will fill in a Personal Housing Support Plan and agree with you what you need to do and also what we need to do to help you.
-Over the course of your application we will keep you up to date with what we are doing to help you.
-You will also need to make sure you get in touch with us regularly to let us know what you've done from your Personal Housing Support Plan.
+We'll fill in a Personal Housing Support Plan and agree with you what you need to do and also what we need to do to help you.
+Over the course of your application we'll keep you up to date with what we are doing to help you.
+You'll also need to make sure you get in touch with us regularly to let us know what you've done from your Personal Housing Support Plan.

 You can read our Homeless Prevention and Rough Sleeping Strategy for 2018-2023 here.